About The West Virginia Primary Care Association

 A critical turning point in the evolution of the WVPCA occurred in the mid-1980’s as a result of controversy surrounding federal block grants.
-The WVPCA assumed national leadership in maintaining direct funding from the Health Resources and Services Administration as opposed to the block grant channel.
+The WVPCA assumed a national leadership role in efforts to maintain direct funding from the Health Resources and Services Administration as opposed to a state block grant program.
 With the resolution of the block grant controversy, the West Virginia Primary Care Study Group and the West Virginia Association of Community Health Centers merged to become the West Virginia Primary Care Association.
-In 2000, the West Virginia Legislature established the Primary Care Line Item which is administered by the Bureau for Public Health, Division of Primary Care to assist health centers to cover the costs associated with uncompensated care.

 For more information, please click this link to download Community Health Centers at a Glance.